sakaiproject/sakai/basiclti/docs/LTIROLES.md

 As the LTI versions evolved over more than a decade, the role strings evolved as well.
 Some old role strings ended up in our code and others ended up Sakai production databases in the definition of LTI Tools.
-In order to modernise these older role strings Sakai provides a legacy role map.
+In order to modernize these older role strings Sakai provides a legacy role map.

     Learner=http://purl.imsglobal.org/vocab/lis/v2/membership#Learner;
     learner=http://purl.imsglobal.org/vocab/lis/v2/membership#Learner;